matfin/mattfinucane.com/mattfinucane/content/projects/mattfinucane-static.md

 ---
-title: 			"Matt Finucane (Static)"
+title: 			"Developer Portfolio Static"
-description:	"Portfolio site generated using GoHugo."
+description:	"Portfolio site generated using Hugo."
 synopsis:		"This is the portfolio site for Matt Finucane generated using the GoHugo static site generator."
 date:			"2017-04-01"
 duration:		"30 days"